Profile: Banking and Financial Services

 - Financial Conduct Authority v HFO UKUT 0118 (AAC) (Proceedings concerning the cancellation of the regulatory authorisations of a group of debt collection firms.
 Led by Patrick Goodall QC.)

-- Advising a major banking group on aspects of the legislation ring fencing retail and investment banking.
+- Advising a major banking group on aspects of the legislation ring fencing retail and investment banking in 2014.

 - Revenue & Customs v Ben Nevis (Holdings) Ltd & Ors STC 2157 and WTLR 1 (In these proceedings a claim was made for judgment in respect of over £220 million in unpaid South African tax from two offshore companies.
 The case raised a number of important issues about the operation of offshore private banking and fund management services.
 Led by James Ayliffe QC.)